People first, always……

 The old ways of working are just not going to cut it

-The old ways of delivering services, getting products to market and creating customer experiences will have to be changed as part of a digital transformation.
+The old ways of delivering services, getting products to market and creating customer experiences will have to be changed as part of the worl we now live.
 No longer can it take month/years to get products to market that may have to be delivered in hours or a few days.
 Customer engagement channels will need to be invested in, such as taking an omni-experience approach to both sales and ongoing support, one size does not fit all and customers want to engage with businesses via their preferred medium, such as via a mobile app or email.
 It’s now all about cross team working and collaboration (Holacracy, sprint team or pods), challenging the old ways of doing things and being empowered to just get on and do it, hence people first.

 Collaboration could take a number of guises, such as working in a shared space, attending standups and sprint planning sessions or even running a Kanban board as a way of capturing work and backlog tasks.
 This agile way of working could be supported by a shared tool set (e.g. Jira, Trello, Scrum Boards) enabling transparency of workload across teams.
 As part of a digital transformation it may pay to look at a corporate messaging/social strategy for your business so you can incorporate an instant message solution (such as Google Hangouts or Slack.com) where a quick message can be easily sent.
 You may even look at using Facebook (they are currently trialling a workplace communication offering) or Yammer as a way of communicating to your whole business (rather than email).